london roof garden designers

 The breathtaking panoramic views from Cromwell Tower's 40th floor produce a definitive London skyline study, right at the city's centre.
 While summiting the tower's apex to design and build a Barbican roof terrace formed a gratifying, albeit complex logistic challenge, for our clients, a cheek-to-cheek daily caress with zenithal edifice maintains non-stop family entertainment.
 This surreal, modern-day Monopoly aerial pursuit enlists a 180-degree spectrum from O2's dome-shaped roof in its south, through St Paul's Cathedral centrally, across to London Eye and Battersea Power Station in the west.

-We designed bespoke aperture planter duos to echo the building's horizontal, in-situ concrete openings, alongside a raised platform to engage in city views, augmented by curved planters which mimic the Barbican's cantilevered terraces and London Eye's apertural elevation.
-With pollution-tolerant Ginkgo trees and wind-resistant Chinese red birch cultivars, this trio of exclusively secluded, lofty rooftop gardens softens the solemn, brutalist Barbican architecture by infusing an entirely new roof garden ideology with colour and leafiness, nearly half-century since Cromwell Tower's inauguration.
+We designed bespoke aperture planter duos to echo the building's horizontal in-situ concrete openings, alongside a raised platform to engage in city views, augmented by curved planters which mimic the Barbican's cantilevered terraces and London Eye's apertural elevation.
+With pollution-tolerant Ginkgo trees and wind-resistant Chinese red birch cultivars, this trio of exclusively secluded lofty rooftop gardens softens the Barbican's solemn, brutalist architecture by infusing an entirely new roof terrace design ideology with colour and leafiness, nearly half-century since Cromwell Tower's inauguration.

 This trio of mid-rise roof terraces encompasses 3,000 square feet above Covent Garden's Long Acre, presenting eye-level panoramas over London, where Nelson's Column appears sky walking between Battersea Power Station's chimneys, amid Charing Cross Station's terraced roofline, London Eye, Centre Point and BT Tower which form distinct, prized aerial perspectives.
 We planted a robust architectural palette of Olive, Palm and Silver birch trees, Box hedges and topiary spheres, Lavenders and Cape daisies to create structural, low upkeep, high foliar definition under an urban skyline backdrop.
 With a unique 70-degree roofline angle, we designed fifty fitted large-scale planters to match the building's geometry, and given ample vehicular access, we craned specimen trees, 2-metre-long planting vessels and a wide range of mulch aggregates to complement the power-coating finishes.